HKT — Hong Kong Time

 What does HKT stand for?

 HKT stands for Hong Kong Time.
-It is the standard time designation used for Hong Kong and applies across major places such as Hong Kong, Kowloon, Tsuen Wan, Yuen Long Kau Hui, and Tung Chung.
+It is the standard time designation used in Hong Kong and applies across major places such as Hong Kong, Kowloon, Tsuen Wan, Tung Chung, and Yuen Long Kau Hui.

 Is HKT the same as GMT?

-No. HKT is UTC+8, while GMT is a different reference standard.
-That means Hong Kong Time is 8 hours ahead of UTC/GMT in offset terms.
+HKT is not the same as GMT.
+HKT is UTC+8, while GMT is a different reference standard, so Hong Kong Time is eight hours ahead of UTC-based zero-offset time.

 Which cities use HKT?

-HKT is used in Hong Kong and principal cities and urban areas including Hong Kong, Kowloon, Tsuen Wan, Yuen Long Kau Hui, and Tung Chung.
-These places all follow the same time standard year-round.
+HKT is used in Hong Kong and applies to principal cities and districts including Hong Kong, Kowloon, Tsuen Wan, Tung Chung, and Yuen Long Kau Hui.
+If you are arranging meetings, transport timing, or service coverage in any of these locations, they all follow the same Hong Kong Time standard.

 What is the UTC offset for HKT?